 And if you have Kumarah Yoga, you will have the resources!

 Myth #5: Teaching kids yoga is easy because you just do yoga and relax with kids

 It’s fun, but it took me a long time to feel that way every day.

 The beginning was hard because I didn’t have my routines down, I didn’t know how to set up my room and space, I didn’t know how long it took to do a lesson and how much planning I needed to do.

 It was hard because I didn’t have sequences that worked, and I didn’t know how to talk in way that would get kids to listen…

-All of that being said, once you DO have the tools and experience to do it right, yes, teaching yoga is fun.
+All of that being said, once you DO have the tools and experience to do it right, yes, teaching yoga is fun and extremely rewarding.

-I get to do yoga every day with kids and relax.
+I get to do yoga every day with kids and play and relax.
 But it still isn’t always easy.

 So, I bet your next big burning question is how DO you teach yoga to kids the right way?